Free Family Tree Templates (Word, PDF, Illustrator)

 Feeling of pride

-Teaching your children about your lineage through a family tree makes them most likely to develop a sense of pride in their family.
-This is because a family tree can help you learn about major events in your family history, such as hardships, historically significant stories, or unique things your ancestors did.
+Teaching your children about your lineage through the tree makes them most likely to develop a sense of pride in their family.
+This is because the tree can help you learn about major events in your family history, such as hardships, historically significant stories, or unique things your ancestors did.

 More contemporary uses

-Family trees have other modern uses, more so in health and law.
-Medical professionals are known to use family trees to determine genetic diseases in families.
+The trees have other modern uses, more so in health and law.
+Medical professionals are known to use the trees to determine genetic diseases in families.
 Learning about genetic diseases in your family allows you to consider preventative measures and lifestyle changes to protect yourself and your children from the disease(s).

 How to Make a Perfect Family Tree?

-Below is a step-by-step process for creating an informative and exciting family tree for kids:
+Below is a step-by-step process for creating an informative and exciting this tree for kids:

 Step 1: Gather information about your family